kalanda/RPi-MediaLooper/README.md

 **NOTE:** You can always open this utility again by typing `sudo raspi-config` at command line

 ### Step 3.
 Fix locale warnings
-Some warnings appear when install some packages referring to locale.
-To fix this you have to edit `/etc/default/locale` file.
+Some warnings referring to locale appears when installing some packages.
+To fix this you have to edit `/etc/default/locale` file:

 	sudo nano /etc/default/locale